 No climate specific information applies.

-6.2 Bedrooms pressure-balanced using any combination of transfer grills, jump ducts, dedicated return ducts, and / or undercut doors to achieve a Rater-measured pressure differential ≤ 3 Pa with respect to the main body of the house when all air handlers are operating.
+6.2 Bedrooms pressure-balanced (e.g., using transfer grilles, jump ducts, dedicated return ducts, undercut doors) to achieve a Rater-measured pressure differential ≥ -3 Pa and ≤ +3 Pa with respect to the main body of the house when all air handlers are operating.
 Test configuration and an alternative compliance option in Footnote 37.37

-(34) Item 6.2 does not apply to ventilation or exhaust ducts.
+Footnote 37) Item 6.2 does not apply to ventilation ducts, exhaust ducts, or non-ducted systems.
 For an HVAC system with a multi-speed fan, the highest design fan speed shall be used when verifying this requirement.
 For an HVAC system with multiple zones, this requirement shall be verified with all zones calling for heating or cooling simultaneously; additional testing of individual zones is not required.
 When verifying this requirement, doors separating bedrooms from the main body of the house (e.g., a door between a bedroom and a hallway) shall be closed and doors to rooms that can only be entered from the bedroom (e.g., a closet, a bathroom) shall be open.
-As an alternative to the 3 Pa limit, a Rater-measured pressure differential ≤ 5 Pa is permitted to be used for bedrooms with a design airflow ≥ 150 CFM.
+As an alternative to the ± 3 Pa limit, a Rater-measured pressure differential ≥ -5 Pa and ≤ +5 Pa is permitted to be used for bedrooms with a design airflow ≥ 150 CFM.
 The Rater-measured pressure shall be rounded to the nearest whole number to assess compliance.

 Associated Air Balance Council.
 2002.
 AABC National Standards for Total System Balance 2002.
 The manual details the minimum standards for total system balance.

 National Environmental Balancing Bureau (NEBB)